IN THE THROES OF CONFLICTS AND WARS ...

 News feeds are buzzing with media from Iran, Israel, Lebanon, and many countries in the Middle East!

 We, in the safe zones of life and place, have a difficult time imagining the devastation of conflicts, wars, natural disasters, and such.
 As Michael Parks says, "Everything is fine until it's not."
 Our visibility to see and ears to hear these tragedies is limited to our media input and news sources.
-It leaves us longing to better understand the actual pain and reality people are bearing in these times.
+It leaves us longing to better understand the actual pain and reality people are living in and bearing in these times.

 One thing remains blindly below the surface in almost all our sources of information on these tensions.
 Wars are life-long ... let us repeat ...
 LIFE-LONG penetrations of all types of pain.
 Individual human beings, just like you and me, bear these agonies long after the battle is finished.
 Each person bears a physical, mental, emotional, relational, and family-history (forever changed) measure of suffering into the rest of their lives.
 These are little girls and boys, teenagers, mothers, fathers, grandparents, aunts, uncles, cousins, and all extended family.
 And in all cases, these sufferings affect generations to follow.